|

 is spoken as, "two euro and fifty-five cent".
 These intentions are

-often ignored and it is common to hear and see written the term, "Euros"
+often ignored and it is common to hear and see written, the term "Euros"

 and "Cents".
 In